nestauk/cci_cameroon/README.md

 ## Technical Specifications

-The model contained within this repository were incorporated within wider technical architecture within the Report \& Respond and Labelling tools.
+The models contained within this repository were incorporated within wider technical architecture within the Report & Respond and Labelling tools.
 These tools were evaluated using high-fidelity prototypes, and a technical specification is enclosed within this repository `outputs/reports/technical-spec` which outlines a proposed implementation of the wider tool architecture and how the model can be integrated.
 There is also Adobe XD files included which show the prototype tools.

 ## Directory structure